Yuan Shikai: Late Qing dynasty

 After returning to China, Yuan was appointed to a post in Zhejiang, but he did not take it up.
 The First Sino-Japanese War officially began on 1 August 1894 with Japan declaring war on China, and he spent the conflict assisting with the provision of supplies to the Chinese forces in Korea and northeast China, at the request of Li Hongzhang.
 At this point Yuan also had a positive reputation outside of China, due to his actions in Korea.
 Japanese Prime Minister Itō Hirobumi had asked Li Hongzhang about Yuan during their negotiations at the end of the war, and remarked that he was talented.
 Shortly before the Treaty of Shimonoseki ended the Sino-Japanese war in April 1895, U.S. Secretary of State John W. Foster attempted to convince Yuan to lead a military coup against the Qing dynasty.

-After China's best force, the Huai Army, had been defeated in the war with Japan, the Qing imperial court was willing to create units that were organized entirely along the European model.
+After China's best force, the Huai Army, had been defeated in the war with Japan, the Qing court was willing to create units that were organized entirely along the European model.
 There were increasing calls after the war to reorganize the Chinese armed forces.
 Around this time, Yuan had the confidence of senior Qing officials, including Ronglu, the Minister of War, and Yikuang, Prince Qing.
 Several high-ranking officials, including Yikuang, Weng Tonghe, and Wang Wenshao, signed memorials to the throne in the fall of 1895 asking the Guangxu Emperor to appoint Yuan to oversee military modernization.
 He was known for having organized Korean forces, defeating the Japanese during the 1880s, and displaying management skills as a logistics officer during the most recent war.
 After a private meeting with the emperor on 2 August 1895 he was made a member of the council for military issues.
 Within days, he presented the emperor with a lengthy document on his proposal for creating a Western-style army under centralized Qing control.
-On 8 December 1895 Yuan was appointed as the commander of the Newly Created Army, which was created on the basis of the Pacification Army that had been raised during the war at the Huai Army training camp in Xiaozhan, near Tianjin.
+On 8 December 1895 Yuan was appointed as the commander of the New Army, which was created on the basis of the Pacification Army that had been raised during the war at the Huai Army training camp in Xiaozhan, near Tianjin.